 Figure 8.12 X-Axis Settings Dialog Box By disabling the Automatic option, the minimum and maximum time values become active.
 By clicking on the Change buttons for the maximum and minimum values, the time range can be specified.
+For creating (saving) a new data file (DAT) with a new specified time scale, please refer to chapter 10.
+Reconvert.
 By enabling the Automatic option, the measurement time will go back to the initial range.
-Value Axis To change the scale settings for the value axis, click on either of the Y axis scale, for temperature, depth or salinity.
+Value Axis To change the scale settings for the value axis, click on one of the Y-axis scale.
 A dialog box appears:

 Figure 8.13 Y-Axis Settings Dialog Box

 By disabling the Automatic option, the minimum and maximum measurement values become active.
-By clicking on the Change buttons for the maximum and minimum values, the temperature/depth/salinity range to be shown on the chart can be specified.
+By clicking on the Change buttons for the maximum and minimum values, the range to be shown on the chart can be specified.
 By enabling the Automatic option, the measurements will go back to the initial range.

-8.10 Chart Editor
+8.11 Chart Editor

 The Chart Edit button (on every graph) gives access to the Chart Editor, a multioption menu, now with a Tree View interface, as can be seen in figure 8.14.
-There are five main branches on the tree:
+There are five main branches on the tree.

 - Series

 - Chart

 - Data

 - Tools

 - Export

 The tree menu gives access to the same features as the tab menu described in the user's manual.
 Most of the changes invoked are viewable immediately.

 All format and style changes made to the chart, are lost if the data are viewed again or "Reconverted", as the .DAD and the .DAT file are not affected by changes made to the chart or the database.

 Series

 The Series window offers the same features as the "Active Series List" button.

-Figure 8.14 Chart Editor When a particular series is selected, like the Temperature series for example, a two tab menu is revealed, as seen in fig. 8.15, where the user can "format" each series, and set "points" in the graph.
+Figure 8.14 Chart Editor

+When a particular series is selected, like the Temperature series for example, a two tab menu is revealed, as seen in fig. 8.15, where the user can "format" each series, and set "points" in the graph.
 The tab "Point" offers visibility to points as the "Data Point Marker" button on the graph, plus formatting of the points.

+User Manual

+SeaStar Graphic Supporting Software